 A combination of a number of indicators may cause concern on the part of a member of staff and lead to contact with a member of key support areas, monitoring following the Protocol set out below, or referral to the University's Fitness to Study policy.
-Staff can contact the Head of Student Welfare to discuss an appropriate course of action, and to determine whether the student should be considered under Fitness to Study processes.
+Staff can contact the Head of Disability and Wellbeing or Student Wellbeing Manger to discuss an appropriate course of action, and to determine whether the student should be considered under Fitness to Study processes.